typedb/typedb-docs/0001-typedb/02-dev/02-schema.md

 2. Ownership of an attribute defined by its value.
 3. Ownership of an attribute defined by a variable.

-The `then` clause must be insertable according to the schema (e.g. you cannot give an attribute to an instance that is not allowed to own that attribute type).
+The `then` clause must be insertable according to the schema (e.g. we cannot give an attribute to an instance that is not allowed to own that attribute type).

 #### Examples